 Google has long made it known that speed is part of its ranking signals.
 That means speed can affect one of the most critical elements of your website performance.
 Speed clearly is not just important to human visitors, it is also important to Google and that must be taken seriously by every webmaster to whom growth and profitability are important.

 Websites with a slow load speed would be penalized and that will have a major impact on search engine results.
-But you need not tremble over this as that algorithm does not drastically affect rankings, unless you have a very slow website.
-After all, this is just one of the many factors that affect a website’s ranking.
-Other factors, such as relevance of a page, is far more heavily weighed than page speed.
+But you need not tremble over this as you can actually follow some guide and improve the time it takes your website to load, unless you really have a badly coded website that is pretty difficult to improve.
+Well, speed is important and you have to work to get it better.
+But remember that speed is just one of the many factors that affect a website’s ranking.
+Other factors, such as relevance of a page, are far more heavily weighed than page speed.

-Google also announced that page speed may become a factor for mobile pages as well.
-A future algorithm update is set to continue making websites more mobile-friendly.
+Google has also announced that page speed is a factor for ranking mobile pages as well.
+Mobile friendliness is a critically important ranking factor and does significantly affect user experience.
 Businesses cannot simply think about the speed of their desktop website – they also need to consider whether they are mobile-friendly and whether this is fast and responsive.
-Kissmetrics found if a mobile site takes longer than 10 seconds to load, 30 percent will abandon the website.
+According to Kissmetrics, if a mobile site takes longer than 10 seconds to load, 30 percent will abandon the website.
 This is a huge percentage of potential customers who are abandoning a website before it’s even loaded, just because it’s too slow.

 Common causes of a slow websites: